 When you consider that the film took well over a year of consecutive shoot days to complete, a Guinness record to this very day, it would appear that sheer bloody-mindedness saw him through to the bitter end and there is an eerie quality about it that is almost impossible to place exactly.
 In keeping with most of his films, very few seemed to have the faintest idea what to make of it on its arrival, and general consensus was that it wasn’t one of his finest works.
 Interestingly, opinions have softened over the years, and it’s about sodding time as seldom have I been so utterly beguiled than with Eyes Wide Shut.

 When you consider that the running time is over two and a half hours and precious little happens for long periods, it has absolutely no right to command one’s attention this way but therein lies its simple beauty.
 There’s a dreamlike quality to it, evocative of Jack Torrance’s time in The Gold Ballroom shooting the shit with bartender Lloyd, and it upholds this consistently from first frame to final.
 Indeed attempting to categorize it is pretty much futile and it was wrongly billed as an erotic thriller when it is, in fact, way more than that.
 It’s a tale all about grey areas, highlighting the frailties of human relationships, and the curiosity which exists in us all.

-Meanwhile the title Eyes Wide Shut is actually a code phrase invented by the upper classes to denote the turning of blind eyes when they decide to embrace their perversions and act in a manner that society wouldn’t accept from those of such elevated public stature.
-It’s certainly relevent but still words alone fail to truly map out the film’s footprints.
+Meanwhile, the title Eyes Wide Shut is actually a code phrase; invented by the upper classes to denote the turning of blind eyes when they decide to embrace their perversions and act in a manner that society wouldn’t accept from those of such elevated public stature.
+It’s certainly relevant but still words alone fail to truly map out the film’s footprints.
 This is just one of those motion pictures that has to be experienced for yourself, which is no less than we had come to expect from Kubrick over the course of his career.

 “You know what they say, once a doctor always a doctor.”